-Malicious Software: Personnel must not willingly or through an act of gross negligence, introduce or use malicious software such as computer viruses, trojan horses, malware or worms.
+Malicious Software (Malware): Personnel must not willingly or through an act of gross negligence, introduce or use malware such as computer viruses, trojan horses, worms or spyware.

-Tampering with Information Security Software and Settings: Personnel must not tamper with or disable information security software or settings, including but not limited to network password mechanisms, system logs, virus protection software, security auditing and asset management tools, system clocks, screen saver password settings and software distributions tools.
+Tampering with Information Security Software and Settings: Personnel must not tamper with or disable information security software or settings, including but not limited to network password mechanisms, system logs, virus protection software, security auditing and asset management tools, system clocks and software distributions tools.